Cost-Benefit Analysis

 Background

 The idea of a second roadway crossing (2nd Connection) of the Big Blue River between Manhattan and Blue Township in Pottawatomie County has long been discussed.
 The purpose of this Cost-Benefit Analysis project is to study and analyze a series of proposed 2nd Connection routes.
 The study will provide facts and data that will inform and guide future conversations and plans, and help move the region towards a viable solution.
-Note, this study will not select the final 2nd connection route, rather the analysis will provide pros and cons of each route.
+Note, this study will not select any of the 2nd connection routes to be built, rather the analysis will provide pros and cons of each route.

 This study is funded through a partnership between Pottawatomie County, Riley County, and the City of Manhattan.
 As a regional, multi-jurisdictional project, the Flint Hills MPO is administering the study.
 Benesch has been selected as the engineering firm leading the study.